Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Wireless Battery Grip for WFT-E3/E3A Devices (optional)

-There are no less than three distinct battery grips that are compatible with the EOS 40D.
-These include the BG-E2 (which is also compatible with the EOS 20D and 30D), the new BG-E2N, which is almost identical to the original BG-E2 but features rubber seals around the door of the battery compartment, and finally, the new WFT-E3/E3A wireless battery grip.
+No less than three different battery grips are compatible with the EOS 40D.
+These include the BG-E2 (also compatible with the EOS 20D and 30D), the new BG-E2N, which is almost identical to the original BG-E2 but features rubber seals around the door the battery compartment, and finally, the new WFT-E3/E3A wireless battery grip.

 As you can see, the WFT-E3/E3A is a different design than the BG-E2 series in that it does not have the dummy battery stalk.
-Instead, the camera battery remains inside the camera, and the grip simply attaches to the bottom of the camera.
-The only thing the WFT-E3/E3A does not do is provide any additional power to the camera (and communicate through a new connector).
+Instead, the battery remains inside the camera, and the grip attaches to the bottom.
+The only thing the WFT-E3/E3A does not do is provide additional power to the camera (and communicate through a new connector).

-You will be able to shoot wirelessly (802.11b/g) directly to FTP servers with the WFT-E3/E3A, in addition to having two-way communication through PTP and HTTP with this device.
-In HTTP mode, you will have full remote control of the camera, including the ability to watch a live view, make adjustments to the settings, and snap pictures.
+You can shoot wirelessly (802.11b/g) directly to FTP servers with the WFT-E3/E3A and have two-way communication through PTP and HTTP with this device.
+In HTTP mode, you will have complete remote control of the camera, including watching a live view, adjusting the settings, and snapping pictures.

 Although only tiny flash drives can be powered by the grip, the USB port may be used to save directly to external USB hard disks and supply GPS data from USB GPS devices.
 The USB port is located on the bottom of the gadget.